adamsondavid/tapw/README.md

 2. **Clone the repo**: `git clone git@github.com:your-username/your-repo.git && cd your-repo`
 3. **Install dependencies**: `npm install`
 4. **Develop locally**: `npm run dev`
-5. **Deploy**: Login to Cloudflare Pages, Vercel, Deno Deploy, Netlify or Heroku(-like) and import the project.
+5. **Deploy**: Login to Cloudflare, Vercel, Deno Deploy, Netlify or Heroku(-like) and import the project.
 The platforms should recognize all config parameters automatically.
 If you want to deploy the application as container, checkout our [Dockerfile](Dockerfile).

 ## 📄 License